nikwalia/schedule-generator/model/README.md

 All dependencies can be installied with the following:

-`conda install torch -y`
+`conda install pytorch cpuonly -c pytorch -y`

 ## Training the Model

 We use a simple feedforward neural network to generate the scores for each class.
-The model expects a one-hot vector of classes taken and spits out a vector of scores for classes it thinks the student should take in the next semester.
+The model expects a binary vector of classes taken and spits out a vector of scores for classes it thinks the student should take in the next semester.

 ## Files and directories: